nbicocchi/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 ## Project dependencies

 To include Spring Cloud Stream in our project, we need to add *spring-cloud-stream* and at least one binder (e.g., spring-cloud-starter-stream-rabbit or spring-cloud-starter-stream-kafka) as shown below.

+The `<dependencyManagement>` section is typically used in Spring-based projects to manage Spring Cloud dependencies consistently.
+By using the `spring-cloud-dependencies` BOM, you can ensure that the correct versions of Spring Cloud dependencies are used and avoid version conflicts.

 ```
     <properties>